Why is homosexuality illegal in Singapore?

 We caught up with Johnson Ong to talk about his music and his fight for equality.

 What was the trigger-point that led you to personally challenge Singapore’s anti-LGBTQ laws?

 It was right after the Indian Supreme Court judgement which decriminalised homosexuality that my childhood friend and human rights lawyer, Eugene Thuraisingam and I discussed the possibility of challenging Singapore’s anti-gay law, Penal Code S377A.
 Singapore’s ambassador-at-large, Professor Tommy Koh, had also urged the LGBTQ community to mount a legal challenge, so I decided to go ahead.

-What sort of support are you receiving from Singapore’s LGBTQ community for your legal challenge?
+What sort of support have you received from Singapore’s LGBTQ community for your legal challenge?

 I was very moved by the outpouring of support.
 I received numerous messages from my various social channels, with many sharing words of encouragement and their personal stories.
 Some even offered financial assistance, however, the legal team from Eugene Thuraisingam LLP took this cause up pro bono, so no financial assistance was needed or received.